-Born in 1950, Ibe, Democratic Republic of Congo
+Born in 1950, Ibe, Democratic Republic of Congo.

-Died in in 2001, Kinshasa where he worked and lived
+Died in in 2001, Kinshasa, Democratic Republic of Congo where he lived and worked.

-Seen rightly as a “painter reporter” of city life, Moke was among the leading artists of the school of popular painting that sprung up in Kinshasa in the first decade of Zaïre’s independence.
-He arrived in Kinshasa at the age of ten, living hand to mouth and day by day.
-Discovering that there was a market for paintings, he taught himself how to render landscapes on discarded pieces of cardboard.
-In 1965 he painted a picture representing General Mobutu waving to the crowds as he led the parade commemorating Independence Day; this composition, which he returned to many times in later years, launched Moke’s career.
-He set up a studio at the crossroads of Kasa Vubu and Bolobo avenues, the district where many billboard and advertising artists worked, and immersed him in the daily life of the city from which he drew his inspiration.
+Seen rightly as a “painter-reporter” of city life, Moke was among the leading artists of the school of popular painting that emerged in Kinshasa in the first decade of Zaïre’s independence.
+He arrived in Kinshasa at the age of ten, living hand to mouth from day to day.
+Discovering that there was a market for paintings, he taught himself how to depict landscapes on discarded pieces of cardboard.

 Collections

-Fondation Cartier pour l'Art Contemporain, Paris, France
+Fondation Cartier pour l'art contemporain, Paris, France

 Collection Farida et Henri Seydoux, Paris, France